saranya-s-narayanan/Duelyst2-card-game/test/test_readme.md

 # InitialHealthValuesTest:

-Contains 2 Tests -> InitializedAIHealthTest, InitializedPlayerHealthTest
+Contains 2 Tests -> InitializedAIHealthTest and InitializedPlayerHealthTest

 # InitializedAIHealthTest

-This test is to confirm that the AI's initial health (`gameState.player2.getHealth()`)equals 20, the maximum health constant defined in AppConstants(`AppConstants.playerMaxHealth`)
+This test is to confirm that the AI's initial health (`gameState.player2.getHealth()`) equals 20, the maximum health constant defined in AppConstants (`AppConstants.playerMaxHealth`)

 # InitializedPlayerHealthTest

-This test is to confirm that the human player's initial health (`gameState.player1.getHealth()`)equals 20, the maximum health constant defined in AppConstants(`AppConstants.playerMaxHealth`)
+This test is to confirm that the human player's initial health (`gameState.player1.getHealth()`) equals 20, the maximum health constant defined in AppConstants (`AppConstants.playerMaxHealth`)

 # InitialPositionsTest:

-Contains 2 Tests -> AIInitialPositionTest, PlayerInitialPositionTest
+Contains 2 Tests -> AIInitialPositionTest and PlayerInitialPositionTest

 # AIInitialPositionTest